 At Lusso Leather, we believe in complete transparency.
 It is our goal to educate you on the way our products are made, but also simply inform you in case you are simply wondering!
 After reading this article, you’ll be fully educated on the steps of leather creation supply chain process.
 The principal methods of making leather haven't changed that much over the years, but that doesn't mean it is easy.
-Tanners are highly trained in what they do, and it is a surprisingly complicated and lengthy, they have to go through many steps to produce a high-quality leather jacket.
+Tanners are highly trained professionals and the process of creating a leather jacket is surprisingly complicated and lengthy, they have to go through many steps to produce a high-quality leather jacket.

 To get from a salted hide to a piece of leather ready for use in a leather jacket takes 10 working days!
 The steps below show you what tanneries must do to turn hides into leather:

 Raw hides and skins must be preserved to stop them deteriorating before the leather-making process can begin.
 Methods of preservation include salting, chilling, freezing and the use of biocides.

 Cured hides or skins are soaked in water for several hours to several days.
 This allows them to reabsorb any water they may have lost in the curing process or during transportation.
 It also helps to clean them of salt and dirt.